You are here

 - Business Innovation: Entrepreneurs, developers, working professionals, mentors, makers, doers, and enthusiasts are invited to submit video pitches on software solutions to problem statements submitted in the ‘Ideation’ phase.
 The video pitches are due August 14, 2015.
 Video pitches need to be submitted on the Catalyst website.

 - Incubation: Winning teams from the Prototyping phase will receive help to start their businesses and accelerate the offering of new products and services to the marketplace.
-To win cash awards at this stage, teams will compete in a DOE-managed public Demo Day.
+Teams must meet specific progress milestones over a six month period to receive further follow-on funding.

 For more information, including complete competition rules and frequently asked questions, visit the Catalyst website.